HewlettPackard/oneview-chef/README.md

 When using the resources a API version will be selected to interact with the resources in each HPE OneView correct API versions.
 To select the desired one, you may use one of the following methods:

 1. Set the resource property `api_version`.
 See the [Resource Properties](#resource-properties) section below.
 2. Set the client parameter `api_version`.
 If this parameter is set, it will select the required API version based on the client.
-Notice if you choose to pass the client as an OneviewSDK object, it will have, by default, this attribute set, even if you do not directly specify it.
+Notice if you choose to pass the client as an OneviewSDK object, it will have, by default, the api_version set, even if you do not directly specify it.
 3. If none of the previous alternatives are set, it defaults to the `node['oneview']['api_version']`.
 See the [Atributes](#attributes).

-Beware the precedence of these methods!
-The higher priority goes to setting the resource property, followed by the client parameter, and at last the node value as the default, i.e. *Property > Client > Node*. (e.g. If you set the resource property `api_version` to *200*, and set the client parameter `api_version` to *300*, it will use the module **API200**, since the resource property precedes over the client parameter)
+Be aware of the precedence of these methods!
+The higher priority goes to setting the resource property, followed by the client parameter, and at last the node value as the default, i.e. *Property > Client > Attribute*. (e.g. If you set the resource property `api_version` to *200*, and set the client parameter `api_version` to *300*, it will use the module **API200**, since the resource property precedes over the client parameter)

 ## Attributes